ryanmrichard/LibTaskForce/README.md

             threading support already so you may have to adjust the number of threads this library uses so that you are not oversubscribing.

+# What This Library Does

+Say we have to run a function with a lot of different inputs.
+What this library does is take all those inputs and run them in a hybrid MPI/threaded fashion, with the exact process/thread breakdown being (somewhat) tunable.

 # Usage

 ```C++